dbosoft/SAPHub/README.md

 **Scaling**
-The SAP Connector can be scaled freely.
+The UI module can be scaled freely.
 However you have to consider CORS and load balancing the endpoint address for users and the API endpoint addresses.
+Therefore, if you scale out the UI, place it behind a load balancer and configure endpoint addresses to the load balancer.

 ### API Module